Ryan Tedder: Songland

 In 2019, it was announced that Tedder would be a mentor and producer-host on NBC's Songland alongside Ester Dean and Shane McAnally.
 The show aired for two seasons, with songs produced and written with Tedder being released in more episodes than compared to the program's fellow hosts.

 Personal life

 Tedder is married to Genevieve, whom he met in college.
 They have two sons.
 Tedder's cousins, Adam, Ashley, and Austin Clark make up the band Sons of Sylvia and were formerly in The Clark Family Experience.
 Tedder co-wrote their song "Love Left to Lose".
 Although a Christian, Ryan Tedder has said that he does not want to be labeled as a Christian artist.

-Tedder has an appreciation for the culinary arts saying that he loves Iron Chef.
+Tedder has an appreciation for the culinary arts, naming Iron Chef as his favorite show.
 He became involved with Southern Hospitality, a restaurant co-created in 2007 by Justin Timberlake at Second Avenue in Manhattan, when it opened a second location in Hell's Kitchen, Manhattan.